May 23, 2013, 02:26:24 PM *

 Often the resulting disappointment sends the SGR spiraling into depression.
 They fail to see that they, themselves are heading straight for victim through their enabling and disabling responses.
 Having denied the ill-begotten consequences of rescuing, these “do-gooders” find it very hard to hear themselves referred to as a victim even while they complain about how mistreated they are!
 Martyr is what a SGR turns into once they’ve moved into the victim position on the triangle.

-Betrayal, feeling used and hopeless are trademark feelings of the victim phase of a Rescuer's dance around the triangle.
-Common phrases for the martyred SGR are; "After all I've done for you, this is the thanks I get?" or "No matter how much I do, it's never enough"; or, "If you loved me, you wouldn’t treat me like this!"
+Feeling used, at the mercy of, betrayed, and hopeless are trademark feelings of the victim phase of a Rescuer's dance around the triangle.
+Common phrases for the martyred SGR are; “After all I've done for you, this is the thanks I get?” or “No matter how much I do, it's never enough”; or, “If you loved me, you wouldn’t treat me like this!”

 A SGR’s greatest fear is that they will end up alone.
 They believe that their total value comes from how much they do for others.
-It’s difficult for them to see their worth beyond what they have to offer in the way of “stuff” or “service”.
-SGR’s unconsciously encourage dependency because they believe, “If you need me, you won’t leave me”.
+It’s difficult for them to see their worth beyond what they have to offer in the way of “stuff” or “service.”
+SGR’s unconsciously encourage dependency because they believe, “If you need me, you won’t leave me.”
 They scramble to make themselves indispensable in order to avoid abandonment.

 SGR’s are oblivious to the crippling dependency they foster.
 They are unaware of the disabling messages they send through their enabling interaction with others.
 The more they rescue, the less self responsibility is taken by the ones they care-take ...
 The less responsibility their charges takes, the more they rescue ... it’s a downward spiral that often ends in disaster.